sgclasher/agentblueprint/README.md

 ### **AI Integration & LLM Services**
 - **Centralized `aiService`**: A single, reusable service (`app/services/aiService.js`) that acts as the entry point for all LLM interactions.
-- **Provider-Agnostic Architecture**: The `aiService` uses a provider pattern, currently implemented with OpenAI and Anthropic Claude providers.
-It's ready to be extended with support for Google Gemini and more.
+- **Provider-Agnostic Architecture**: The `aiService` uses a provider pattern, currently implemented with OpenAI, Google Gemini, and Anthropic Claude providers.
+It's ready to be extended with support for more providers.
 - **Admin Interface**: Comprehensive `/admin` dashboard for managing service credentials.
 - **Secure Server-Side Execution**: All LLM calls are handled securely on the server, with no client-side exposure of API keys.
 - **User-Level Credential Management**: AES-256-GCM encrypted storage replacing environment variables.